gal-axis/RevoEngine/README.md

 # RevoEngine
-RevoEngine is a java-scripting engine which opens up your program and allows users to create their own scripts using "RevoScript", which is a fancy word for a language that supports a subset of java instructions.
+RevoEngine is a java-scripting engine which opens up your program and allows users to create their own scripts using "Revo", which is a fancy word for a custom language which is heavily inspired by Java.

-The goal of RevoEngine was to allow users to script a game or program and introduce code on-the-fly without having to restart the application.
-Furthermore RevoEngine should work on android, desktop, headless environments and any other platform supporting Java.
-As such, there should be as little usage of reflection as possible.
+The goal of RevoEngine was to allow users to script a game or program and introduce code on-the-fly without having to restart the application and in a sandboxed and safe environment.
+Furthermore the goal of RevoEngine is that it should work on android, desktop, headless environments and any other platform supporting Java.
+As such, the usage of reflection should be kept to an absolute minimum.

 Another of the must-have goals was for the generated code to be able to extend Java classes.
-This was made possible by using the Adapter pattern.
+This is made possible by generating all the code required for Revo scripts to attach to Java ahead of time using a custom "RevoGenerator" tool.

 ## RevoScript Language